 Future Climate for Africa (FCFA)

-Future Climate for Africa (FCFA), is a new five-year international research programme jointly funded by the UK's Department for International Development (DFID) and the Natural Environment Research Council (NERC).
+Future Climate for Africa (FCFA), is a new five-year international research programme jointly funded by the UK's Department for International Development (DFID) and NERC.
 The Programme will support research to better understand climate variability and change across sub-Saharan Africa.
 Its focus will be on advancing scientific knowledge, understanding and prediction of African climate variability and change on 5 to 40 year timescales, together with support for better integration of science into longer-term decision making, leading to improved climate risk management and the protection of lives and livelihoods.

 FCFA projects will be delivered through collaborative partnerships of the world's best researchers.
 The programme's success will be measured by the way that its research generates new knowledge which can be used to benefit the poor in a sustainable manner.

-Full proposals are requested from invited applicants for the second stage of the Future Climate for Africa (FCFA) 2014 Regional Consortium Grants Call funded by DFID and NERC.
+Full proposals are invited for a new funding round as part of the Future Climate for Africa (FCFA) research programme funded by the Department for International Development (DFID) and NERC.

 Climate plays a significant role in the lives of many people in Africa; the majority of livelihoods of African people depend on rain-fed agriculture and in some areas, water resources are increasingly stressed.
 Sub-Saharan Africa is the only region where vulnerability to weather extremes is rising, and the intensity of climate hazards is expected to rise over the coming decades (IPCC, 2013).